q66/cffi-lua/STATUS.md

   - Callbacks are currently unrestricted (no limit, no handle reuse)
     - This may change in the future, so do not rely on it

-# Passing unions by value
+## Passing unions by value

 Since `libffi` does not have reliable support for `union`s, `cffi` does not support it for all targets, only those that are explicitly handled.
 Currently this includes:

-- All 32-bit `x86` targets (calling convention uses the stack)
+- 32-bit x86 (uses the stack)
+- ARM and Aarch64 (all composite types are passed in GPRs)
-- 64-bit x86 Windows ABI (may use registers, but always passed as integers)
+- Windows x64 (always passed like integers)

 Every other target forbids this.
-Both passing and returning is forbidden, and `struct`s containing `union`s are likewise not allowed.
+Both passing and returning is forbidden, and structs containing unions are likewise not allowed.
 Keep in mind that this only applies to parameter passing and returning by value; you can pass them by pointer everywhere, as well as allocate them.